nsudhir6867/hashing/README.md

 Input: arr[] = {10, 20, 10, 5, 15}
 Output: prefixSum[] = {10, 30, 40, 45, 60}
+Explanation:
-Explanation: While traversing the array, update the element by adding it with its previous element. prefixSum[i] = prefixSum[i-1] + arr[i], prefixSum[0] = 10,
+While traversing the array, update the element by adding it with its previous element. prefixSum[i] = prefixSum[i-1] + arr[i], prefixSum[0] = 10,
 prefixSum[1] = prefixSum[0] + arr[1] = 30,
 prefixSum[2] = prefixSum[1] + arr[2] = 40 and so on.

-To get prefixSum in range from l to r, we can get prefixSum[r] and subtract prefixSum[l-1] from it. prefixSum[l -> r] = prefixSum[r] - prefixSum[l-1],
+To get prefixSum in range (l -> r), we can get prefixSum[r] and subtract prefixSum[l-1] from it. prefixSum[l -> r] = prefixSum[r] - prefixSum[l-1],

 ```